isomerpages/moe-damaipri/_our-school/Homework Policy.md

 ---
 <h1>General Guidelines on Homework</h1>
 <h3>Definition of Homework</h3>
-<p>Homework refers to any learning activity that schools require students
+<p>Homework refers to any learning activity in curricular subjects that schools
-to complete outside of curriculum time, regardless of the mode of delivery (i.e. pen-and-paper, virtual/ online).
-This includes assignments and projects but not revision of school work or studying for tests and examinations.</p>
+require students to complete outside of curriculum time, regardless of the mode of delivery (i.e. pen-and-paper, virtual/online).</p>
 <h3>Objectives of Homework</h3>
 <p>Effective use of Homework can help students to</p>
 <ul data-tight="true" class="tight">